These instructions concerns Triple Helix and Aula Biologica.

 Here you will find instructions on how to handle the waiting room once you are in the meeting.
 You can always go back and change the settings, even after the meeting has started.

 When someone outside of the organisation wants to join the meeting, a pop-up box will appear at the bottom of the screen through which you can choose to show the lobby or admit a participant to join the meeting.
 Click view the lobby if several people wish to join simultaneously.
-You reach the lobby by viewing the list of participants in the upper right corner.
+You can reach the lobby via clicking the list of participants in the upper right corner.

 In all three online services, Zoom, Teams and Starleaf, the host can manage participants.
 This means that the host can turn both microphones and videos off for participants who have not done so (if this disrupts the meeting).
 The host can also remove a participant if necessary.
 This option is found under Security in Zoom.

 Depending on what setup you have for the online defence of the thesis, the host may need to keep an eye on the chat in case the audience wants to ask questions.
 Both Zoom and Teams also offers an option to raise your hand, or to contribute with reactions.